- News & views

 - I want to raise a concern about a veterinary surgeon

 - I want to raise a concern about a veterinary nurse

 - Accredited Practices

 Changes to Pet Travel in the event of a ‘No-Deal’ Brexit

-The Department for Environment, Food and Rural Affairs (Defra) has advised that should the UK leave the EU next year without a deal, there would be important implications for pet owners wishing to travel overseas with their animals from 30 March 2019.
+The Department for Environment, Food and Rural Affairs (Defra) has advised that should the UK leave the EU without a deal, there would be important implications for pet owners wishing to travel overseas with their animals after Brexit.

-Both owners and veterinary professionals need to be aware of and potentially act upon these implications by 28 November 2018 at the latest.
+Both owners and veterinary professionals need to be aware of and potentially act upon these implications as soon as possible.

-Defra therefore launched a communications campaign on 6 November 2018 to advise pet owners what they need to do in a no-deal scenario, and asked us to help raise awareness of this amongst pet owners and the veterinary profession.
+Defra launched a communications campaign in November 2018 to advise pet owners what they need to do in a no-deal scenario, and asked us to help raise awareness of this amongst pet owners and the veterinary profession.

 What you need to know and do

 You will still be able to travel to Europe with your pet after the UK leaves the EU, whatever the outcome of the Brexit negotiations.
 However, in the event of a no deal, you may need to take some additional steps to be able to travel with your pet to the EU.